MrPowers/directed_graph/README.md

 @graph.sorted_vertices # ["root", "a", "b", "d", "e", "c"]
 ```

+Here is an [awesome blog post](https://endofline.wordpress.com/2010/12/22/ruby-standard-library-tsort/) on topological sorting in Ruby with the `TSort` module.

 The `@graph` object can also be used to calculate the shortest path between two vertices:

 ```ruby